 A Tunbridge Wells Belle

 In the mid 1800s Tunbridge Wells was a developing centre of commerce and culture that attracted many socialites of the day.
-None was more mysterious than a beautiful belle called Madame Caballero, who owned many properties in the area and in London.
+None was more mysterious than a beautiful belle called Madame Caballero, who owned many properties in London and Kent.

-Madame C said that she had no offspring herself, but there is a very strong possibility that she did actually have her own child by a very distinguished gentleman with vice regal duties in Ireland.
+Madame C said that she had no offspring, but there is a very strong possibility that she did actually have a child by a very distinguished gentleman with vice regal duties in Ireland.
 She lived at her various properties with her servant and a number of nieces and nephews, including: John A Reffell, Caroline Leshley (who later became the first wife of Edward Forrester Reffell) and John Leshley.
-The first of these may have possibly have been a descendent of her own child, which would become the subject of later litigation.
-It can be seen that there are a number of connections between the Reffell & Leshley families.
+The first of these may have possibly have been a descendent of her own child, which would become the subject of litigation upon her death.
+It can easily be seen that there are a number of connections between the Reffell & Leshley families.

-Intriguingly, when she died on 10 June 1877 there was no major obituary in any local paper, surprising for such a social figure, only a short paragraph in The Tunbridge Wells Journal dated 14 June 1877, saying that she had died ‘aged 100’.
-However, she was actually only 89 so there may have been a few issues there.
+Intriguingly, when she died on 10 June 1877 there was no major obituary in any newspaper, which is surprising for such a social figure.
+There was only a short paragraph in The Tunbridge Wells Journal dated 14 June 1877, saying that she had died ‘aged 100’.
+However, she was actually only 89 which shows that there may have been a few issues there.
 She is buried under a plain granite tomb with her name of ‘Madame Caballero’ in the Tunbridge Wells Borough Cemetery.
-Her long-standing (and perhaps long-suffering) servant Sarah Crittle is buried nearby in the same cemetery.
+Her long-standing servant Sarah Crittle is buried nearby in the same cemetery.

-As a postscript, the doctor very quickly sold off Grecian Villa and its grounds, the size of which can be seen from the number of terraced properties built upon it, in the area now know as Buckingham, Grecian & Norfolk roads.
+Grecian Villa and its grounds was emptied and soon sold off, and the size of the estate can be seen from the number of terraced properties built upon it in the area now of Buckingham, Grecian and Norfolk Roads.
 In 1911 John Leshley was still living in Claremont Road Tunbridge Wells on his ‘private means’.